 There has been an issue, particularly in sought after locations whereby local people have struggled to buy their first home.
 This is due to rising prices and the fact that they were being purchased as second homes or buy to let opportunities.

 It also appears that some of the detail around the scheme says that should a local person buy the home they cannot sell it on at a profit to a non-local person.
-First Homes will make a proportion of new homes available with a minimum 30% discount on the open market value which will be passed on with the sale of the property to future first-time buyers.
+First Homes will make a proportion of new homes available with a minimum 30% discount on the open market value.
+This will be passed on with the sale of the property to future first-time buyers.
 This means homes will always be sold below market value and local communities will benefit for generations to come.
 Therefore, the aim is to be able to sell on these homes to people also in the local area.

 Jenrick also stated that “Thanks to First Homes, we will offer more homes to local people and families, providing a route for first-time buyers to stay in their local areas rather than being forced out due to rising prices.”